Cleveland Clinic logo

 Retroverted Uterus

-A retroverted uterus is a common condition that describes how your uterus sits within your pelvis.
-A retroverted, or tilted, uterus is when your uterus is tilted backward toward your spine.
-It doesn’t cause any serious health problems but can cause discomfort during sex and painful menstruation.
+A retroverted uterus describes how your uterus sits within your pelvis.
+A retroverted, or tilted, uterus is when your uterus tilts backward toward your spine.
+It doesn’t cause any serious health problems, but it can cause discomfort during sex and painful periods.

-A retroverted or tilted uterus tips backward at the cervix instead of forward.
+A retroverted or tilted uterus tips backward towards your spine instead of forward towards your belly.

 Advertisement